Share

 DBA in Marketing

-The completion of the DBA in Marketing program requires 72 credit hours of graduate course work in marketing-related topics.
-In addition, as a DBA student you must maintain satisfactory academic progress; pass examinations and paper requirements; and write, submit, and defend a doctoral thesis.
-All DBA students are expected to finish the program within four years on a full-time basis, or within five to six years on a part-time basis.
+DBA students must maintain satisfactory academic progress; pass examinations and paper requirements; and write, submit and defend a doctoral thesis.
+All students are expected to finish the program within four years on a full-time basis or within five to six years on a part-time basis.

 The DBA in Marketing Quantitative track focuses on economic fundamentals, including microeconomic theory and econometrics.
-Using this methodology, students can examine mathematical modeling of buyer-seller interactions, consumer choices, purchase behavior, resource allocation, components of the marketing mix, and new product development.
+Using this methodology, you examine mathematical modeling of buyer-seller interactions, consumer choices, purchase behavior, resource allocation, components of the marketing mix and new product development.

 Required Courses (24 credits)

 Required courses provide you with basic knowledge in marketing research, customer and brand management analytics, and empirical methods.
-You will also be asked to fulfill a teaching and communication requirement.
+You must also fulfill teaching and communication requirements.

 Elective Courses (24 credits)

-Elective course work includes managerial economics, industrial organization, and econometrics seminars from graduate programs at Olin Business School as well as other graduate-level Arts and Sciences courses authorized by the program director and approved by the course instructor.
+Elective coursework includes managerial economics, industrial organization and econometrics seminars from graduate programs at WashU Olin and other graduate-level Arts & Sciences courses authorized by the program director and approved by the course instructor.

 Required Courses (19.5 credits)

-Required courses provide you with foundational knowledge of consumer behavior, marketing research, and quantitative methods in psychology.
-You will also be asked to fulfill a teaching and communication requirement.
+Required courses provide you with foundational knowledge in consumer behavior, marketing research and quantitative methods in psychology.
+You must also fulfill a teaching and communication requirements.

 Elective Courses (28.5 credits)

-Elective course work includes product development, memory and emotion, and communication seminars from graduate programs at Olin Business School as well as graduate-level psychology courses authorized by the program director and approved by the course instructor.
+Elective coursework includes product development, memory and emotion, and communication seminars from graduate programs at WashU Olin and graduate-level psychology courses authorized by the program director and approved by the course instructor.

-Comprehensive field examinations should be completed within six months of the conclusion of required course work (normally within two to three years).
-Examination committee will be composed of the faculty advisor and two other faculty members.
+Comprehensive field examinations take place within six months after you complete required coursework (normally within two to three years of beginning the program).
+The examination committee is composed of your faculty advisor and two other faculty members.

 Doctoral Thesis

-On the Marketing Science (quantitative) side, Olin faculty conduct empirical tests on the implications of these models and quantify the effectiveness and profit implications of different strategies.
-We identify drivers that should govern strategic decisions and the allocation of marketing resources.
+On the Quantitative Marketing side, faculty conduct empirical tests on the implications of these models and quantify the effectiveness and profit implications of different strategies.

-On the Consumer Behavior side, Olin faculty draw from theory in psychology and marketing to understand how people make decisions.
-Research topics include: biases in judgment, choice assortments, prosocial behavior, financial decision making, branding, intertemporal choice, morality and consumption, and metacognition.
+On the Consumer Behavior side, faculty draw from theory in psychology and marketing to understand how people make decisions.

 Research papers by faculty members have recently been published in well-respected journals such as: